discretize/discretize-guides/fractals/shattered-observatory/index.md

 The fifth, remaining player should be a DPS ready to take out a possibly spawning _Temporal Anomaly_ during the phase.
 This player must also be ready to join the player with the green circle.

 After every Solar Bloom phase, Arkk's defiance bar has to be broken immediately or he kills all players.
-Use your <Effect name="Hypernovalaunch"/> ability for an additional <Control name="Launch"/> if you are short of crowd control skills.
+Use your <SpecialActionKey name="hypernovalaunch"/> ability for an additional <Control name="Launch"/> if you are short of crowd control skills.

 #### Elite Bosses <Label>70%, 40%</Label>

 At 70% and 40% of Arkk's health, the party gets teleported to another dimension where you have to fight the _Elite Archdiviner_ from the [Cliffside Fractal](/fractals/cliffside) and the _Elite Brazen Gladiator_ from the [Chaos Isles Fractal](/fractals/chaos-isles) respectively.

 Both bosses behave similar to their real version and are surrounded by four mobs (Cultists/Golems).
 Try to kill the adds before finishing the boss as they follow you back to Arkk.
 Remember the party-wide <Control name="Daze"/> if the third auto-attack of the Gladiator hits someone.
-The _Elite Brazen Gladiator_ also does his huge pull attack below 50% health, prepare your <Effect name="Hypernovalaunch"/> skill to break his breakbar then.
+The _Elite Brazen Gladiator_ also does his huge pull attack below 50% health, prepare your <SpecialActionKey name="hypernovalaunch"/> skill to break his breakbar then.

 #### Final phase <Label><40%</Label>

 Below 40% health, random platforms start disappearing temporarily.
 Due to this mechanic, space is very limited and resurrecting a downed player is nearly impossible.
 Sometimes _Temporal Anomalies_ spawn on vanished platforms which makes the fight even more challenging.

 The most important thing is to keep calm.
-Remember that every single ability can be avoided, <Effect name="Hypernovalaunch"/> the _Solar Fury_ orbs, jump or dodge through the _Starburst Cascade_ and _Solar Stomp_ attacks, turn away from the _Blinding Radiance_ and move accordingly to the _Horizon Strike_ pattern.
+Remember that every single ability can be avoided, <SpecialActionKey name="hypernovalaunch"/> the _Solar Fury_ orbs, jump or dodge through the _Starburst Cascade_ and _Solar Stomp_ attacks, turn away from the _Blinding Radiance_ and move accordingly to the _Horizon Strike_ pattern.
 Keep a cool head and finish the fight!